cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 struct work_queue *q = work_queue_create(9123);
 ```

-The master then creates tasks to submit to the queue.
+The manager then creates tasks to submit to the queue.
 Each task consists of a
 command line to run and a statement of what data is needed, and what data will
 be produced by the command.
 Input data can be provided in the form of a file
 or a local memory buffer.
 Output data can be provided in the form of a file or